WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What would you like to work on next week?

 * Completing [outstanding changes to paper](https://github.com/MariaEriksson/GOSH-2000-2018-paper/issues/23)
+* Submitting audio presentation, bio and photo to International Epilepsy Colloquium

 #### Where do you need help from Kirstie?